eclipse-keyple/keyple-common-java-api/README.md

-# Keyple Java Common API
+# Keyple Common Java API

 ## Overview

-The **Keyple Common API** Java library contains the interfaces of the objects that are involved in the public interactions of the different Keyple components.
+The **Keyple Common** Java API contains the interfaces of the objects that are involved in the public interactions of the different Keyple components.

-This library **should not be imported explicitly because it's imported by transitivity** by the main libraries.
+This library **should be imported explicitly** by the main application.

 ## User Guide & Download Information

 The full documentation, including download information is available in the **Documentation** section of the official Keyple website [keyple.org](https://keyple.org)

+## Javadoc

+The javadoc is available online: [eclipse.github.io/keyple-common-java-api/](https://eclipse.github.io/keyple-common-java-api/)

 ## Build the Code